Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations

 \subsubsection{Asymptotic Decay of Bulk Pair Correlations}

 In the far field, we focus on the asymptotic decay of the one-body charge $\rho_Z(z)$ and excess number $\rho_N(z)$ densities far from the electrode(wall).
 The leading asymptotics for these densities are determined by the asymptotic decay of pair correlation functions in the corresponding uniform (bulk) fluid \cite{Evans_1993,Attard_1991,Attard_1992,Evans_1994,Kjellander_1992}.
 Appendix~\ref{App:decay_onebody} provides a simple argument.
-In the bulk, the asymptotic, large\textit{ r}, behavior of pair correlation functions can be obtained from the pole structure of the Fourier-transformed OZ equation (Eq.~\eqref{Eq:OZ}).
+In the bulk, the asymptotic, large\textit{ r}, behavior of pair correlation functions can be obtained from the singularities that appear in the Fourier-transformed OZ equation (Eq.~\eqref{Eq:OZ}).
 For a single-component (neutral) system this takes the form